Skip to main content

 • Bose stability bands are unique and create the most comfortable long-term wear

-If possible, try before you buy.
-Many Croma and Reliance Digital stores now have demo units for premium earbuds.
-Five minutes of wearing them tells you more than any review ever could.
+If possible, try before buying.
+Many Croma and Reliance Digital stores have demo units for premium earbuds now.
+Five minutes of wearing them tells you more than any review could.

-• Best budget pick: boAt Airdopes 311 Pro (Rs 1,499) -- hard to beat the bass and battery at this price
+• Best budget pick: boAt Airdopes 311 Pro (Rs 1,499) — hard to beat the bass and battery here

-• Best for iPhone users: AirPods Pro 3 (Rs 24,900) -- the ecosystem integration alone justifies the price
+• Best for iPhone users: AirPods Pro 3 (Rs 24,900) — ecosystem integration alone justifies it

 Share